-By affiliating with Delta Upsilon Fraternity, either through pledgeship,
+By affiliating with Delta Upsilon Fraternity, either through pledgeship, membership, associate membership, or otherwise becoming a new member or continuing membership after the

 Chapter Finances

 Dealing with the financial aspects of a fraternity can often be a new and overwhelming experience.
 Will everyone pay their dues?
 Will our yearend budget be in surplus?
 Will we have enough money to cover our expenses when it is needed?
 All of these are important questions that can be easily answered, with problems avoided, if you and your brothers take the time to plan and prepare for the future.